liethdallal/liethdallal/README.md

   Your all-in-one productivity and lifestyle manager, helping you stay organized.
 - Movie-Planner: https://project-2-movie-planner-cbd864d43518.herokuapp.com/profile
   <br>
 An Application where you can add movies to a list to watch in the future!
-(Sign in functionality included!)
+(Sign-in functionality included!)
 - SkyMap Connect: https://liethdallal.github.io/Project-3-SkyMap-Connect/
   <br>
 A website where the user can look up weather information from any city around the world